top of page

 During this 30 minute meeting, we will analyze your case and create a customised Enforcement strategy.
 This interview will include a collection and review of all relevant information, followed by the establishment of viable and prioritized methods of enforcement and recovery, as well as a consideration of possible uses of recovery concepts such as Continuation and Alter-Ego.

-During 2022, Swift enforced over $5.7mil worth of Judgments on Debtors.
+During 2022, Swift enforced over $5.7mil worth of Judgments on evasive Debtors.

 Judgment Enforcement Process